SvenGroot/Ookii.CommandLine/docs/ParsingArguments.md

 customize the parsing behavior to your liking.
 If you need access to the `CommandLineParser` instance after parsing finished, you can use [injection](DefiningArguments.md#commandlineparser-injection), so it will rarely be necessary to use any other method.

+## Custom error messages

+There are two ways you can customize the error messages shown to the user.

+First, all error messages for the `CommandLineException` class are obtained from the `LocalizedStringProvider` class.
+Create a class that derives from the `LocalizedStringProvider` class and override its members to customize any or all error messages.
+You can specify a custom string provider using the `ParseOptions.StringProvider` class.

+The alternative is to use the manual parsing method below, and use the `CommandLineArgumentException.Category` property to determine the cause of the exception and create your own error message.

 ## Manual parsing and error handling